MageMCU/HMC5883L/README.md

     - Integer data-type conversion two's compliment BUG
     - Read the  **Bug Report** titled: VSCode PlatformIO Wire.read() Issue.txt
         - File is located in Bug-Report folder...
         - Uploaded a supplemental bug report in the same folder (PDF).
-20230226...
+20230228...
+    - **New data:** Pololu LSM303D Compass testing shows that the previous bug about the HMC5883L Arduino's Wire.h was erroneously concluded prematurely without having the adequate information.
+The LSM303D testing shows that the code here needs further work.

 ## In Development